 Minimally invasive surgical techniques may be used by trained surgeons based on the individual case.
 Your surgeon will discuss this with you prior to surgery and decide on the most optimal approach.

 Chemotherapy may be offered either before or after surgery, depending on the stage of the cancer.
 Unlike rectal cancer, radiation therapy is rarely used for colorectal cancer.

 Patient outcome is strongly associated with colorectal cancer stage at the time of diagnosis.
 Cancer confined to the lining of the colon is associated with the highest likelihood of success.
 This is one reason why early detection through screening methods like colonoscopy is crucial.

 Follow-up care after treatment for colorectal cancer is important.
-Even when the cancer appears to have been completely removed or destroyed, the disease may recur.
+Even when cancer appears to have been completely removed or destroyed, the disease may recur.
 Undetected cancer cells can remain in the body after treatment.
 Your colon and rectal surgeon will monitor your recovery and check for cancer recurrence at specific intervals.
-Blood tests, clinical examinations and imaging tests may be performed based on the stage of the cancer.
+Blood tests, clinical examinations and imaging tests may be performed based on the stage of cancer.